devOpifex/titan/docs/guide/authentication.md

 Warning message:
 Do not deploy or share this
 ```

+!!! danger
+    Do not use `generateBasicAuth` in your application or use the
+    token in plain text: it exposes the password.

 Once the authentication token is created it can be used in `setAuthentication`. __The token should not be displayed in the code as in the example below,__ ideally should be an environment variable or option.